cpske/ISP/index.md

   - Read this: <https://realpython.com/documenting-python-code/>
 * Style checking tools, esp. pylint and flake8
   - <https://cpske.github.io/ISP/code-quality/code-quality-tools>
-  - How to configure flake8 -- but it is *better* to fix your code rather than add special exceptions!
+  - How to configure flake8 -- but it is *better* to fix your code rather than add exceptions to flake8!
   - Pylint and Flake8 can be used inside an IDE, including Eclipse, Pycharm, and VS Code
-  - the standard tool for Java is Checkstyle.
+  - The style-checking tool for Java is [Checkstyle][].
 CPSKE has its own checkstyle rules.
 * [Automation and Continuous Integration](automation/)
 * Guidelines for Team Projects
 * Exercise